-Actually, we probably want to use a number slightly larger than .Machine\$double.eps to be safe.
-You can also take a look at the R function all.equal.numeric().
+Actually, we probably want to use a number slightly larger than machine epsilon to be safe.

-Finally, in computing, we often encounter the use of an unusual integer as a symbol for missing values.
+Finally, sometimes we encounter the use of an unusual integer as a symbol for missing values.
 E.g., a datafile might store missing values as -9999.
-Testing for this using == in R should generally be ok:x [x == -9999] <- NA, both because integers of this magnitude are stored exactly and because the -9999 values would presumably have been created in the same way.
-To be really careful, you can read in as character type and do the assessment before converting to numeric.
+Testing for this using == with floats should generally be ok:x [ x == -9999 ] = np.nan, because integers of this magnitude are stored exactly as floating point values.
+But to be really careful, you can read in as an integer or character type and do the assessment before converting to a float.